1 year, 6 months ago

 With a similar climate to Cyprus, Malta is one of the Mediterranean’s best kept secrets, often forgotten in winter, which means that the streets of capital city Valletta or the beaches of nearby Gozo, are emptier than during busy summer months.
 Surround yourself with some of Europe’s finest examples of Baroque and Neo-Classical architecture by staying in a penthouse apartment in Valletta where you’ll have a range of museums and galleries on your doorstep, or enjoy the city’s growing coffee culture, where you can sit – outside, of course! – and watch the world go by.
 With temperatures dipping in and out of the low twenties, expect sunshine and a blue sky above, perfect a boat trip to the island of Comino’s turquoise waters or head north on the mainland to Popeye’s Village, a colourful collection of houses built for the 1980 Popeye movie, a favourite with children.

 Feeling tempted to escape the winter for a warmer European destination?
-Let me know where you decide to go and if any of these take your fancy you can find a self-catering apartment in all five destinations here – Canary Islands, Madeira, Crete, Cyprus, Malta.
+Let us know where you decide to go and if any of these take your fancy you can find a self-catering apartment in all five destinations here.